-We spoke with over 63 people at Royal Oldham Hospital to understand their experiences, 6 of whom were inpatients, 34 outpatients, 10 staff members and 13 visitors.
+We spoke with over 63 people at Royal Oldham Hospital to understand their experiences.

+Of these 63 people, 6 were inpatients, 34 were outpatients, 10 were staff members, and 13 were visitors.
 Their feedback highlighted the need for a review of several parts of the hospital.